NC3-LU/cases_web/downloads.md

 ---
 layout: articlesmall
-title: Downloads
+title: Media
-menutitle: Downloads
+menutitle: Media
-permalink: /downloads/
+permalink: /media/
 toc: true
 ---
 <h6 class="txtcenter">This is the download page, where you can download the files (usually in PDF).</h6>